arrow-left

 In general, verifiable credentials do not rely on Decentralized Identifiers (DIDs) but they are often used together.
 If DIDs are used, decentralized ledger technology (i.e. a blockchain) can provide the public key infrastructure for the cryptographic verification.

 Verifiable credentials are a key component of Energy Web's Identity, authorization and access management.
 In current use cases, credentials are used to authorize users' or assets' enrolment into applications and organizations.
-Each credential is associated with the subject's DID that is anchored on the Energy Web Chain.
+Each credential is associated with the subject's DID that is anchored on the Energy Web Chainarrow-up-right.
 Energy Web's Switchboard application provides a user interface for creating, requesting, issuing and revoking role-based credentials.
 Energy Web's IAM libraries and APIs facilitate the full lifecycle of verifiable credentials.
 The Energy Web blockchain serves as the trust or verification layer for digital proof.
-This documentation provides references to these libraries, and to supporting W3C documentation that is used to guide and inform the development of Energy Web's IAM solution.
+This documentation provides references to these libraries, and to supporting W3Carrow-up-right documentation that is used to guide and inform the development of Energy Web's IAM solution.

 Click below to see a current diagram of Energy Web IAM architecture: